-- a.
-Turn the Bypass Key clockwise and hold it for at least 1 second (see Fig. 29).
-Note: to prevent unauthorized use of the saw in Bypass Mode, remove the Bypass Key from the saw when not in use. - b.
+Note: to prevent unauthorized use of the saw in Bypass Mode, remove the Bypass Key from the saw when not in use.

+c.
 While still holding the Bypass Key turned, pull the Start/Stop paddle out to the ON position.
-The blade will start to spin and the Bypass Mode status code will flash on the LEDs. - c.
-Continue to hold the Bypass Key turned for at least 1 second after the motor starts.
-If you release the Bypass key before 1 second has elapsed, the motor will stop and the "Switch Start/Stop Paddle to OFF" error code will be displayed.
-If this happens, switch the Start/Stop paddle to OFF and repeat this procedure from the beginning. - d.
+The blade will start to spin.

+- d.
+Continue to hold the Bypass Key turned for at least 1 second after the motor starts-the red LED will flash once again to let you know when the 1 second elapses.
+If you release the Bypass key before 1 second has elapsed, the motor will stop and the "Push Start/Stop Paddle to OFF" error code will be displayed.
+If this happens, switch the Start/Stop paddle to OFF and repeat this procedure from the beginning. - e.
 When you have completed your cut, push the Start/Stop paddle in to turn off the motor.
-The safety system will remain in Bypass mode until the blade comes to a complete stop.
-Once the blade has stopped, the safety system returns to normal Standby mode.
+The safety system will remain in Bypass Mode until the blade comes to a complete stop.
+Once the blade has stopped, the safety system returns to normal Standby Mode.
 The next time you start the motor, the safety system will be active unless you follow the procedure described above to start the motor in Bypass Mode.